5 Facts about Military Challenge Coins You Didn't Know

 These coins can be given to recruits, family, and friends.
 The coins are often used at military events and even in the corporate world.
 Some of the most sought-after coins come from units that have performed heroic acts.
 Challenge coins have been around for decades, but recently they have become a popular marketing tool.

-Remember, when a person gives someone a challenge coin, one gives them recognition in front of their peers.
+Remember, when someone gives someone a challenge coin, one gives them recognition in front of their peers.
 It is essential to order challenge coins from a company with a good reputation for making state-of-the-art products.
 Look for a company that takes pride in its work, to get an exceptional product.

 5. They commemorate civilian events as well

 It’s safe to say that challenge coins offer much more than many people realize.
-They can indicate membership, help boost morale, even increase sales.
+They can indicate membership, help boost morale, and even increase sales.
 They’ve moved far beyond their military origins into the larger world.
 Challenge coins have become increasingly popular among civilians, and many military veteran associations sell them to raise funds as well.

 Share.